Jitses/FinalMinorProject/README.md

 Similar visualisation: http://www.fallen.io/ww2/#

 Challenges:
-- If a country is partly conquered by the german empire, or partly freed by the allies, this will mean the country should also be partly coloured, this may be difficult.
+- If a country is partly conquered by the Germans, or partly freed by the allies, this will mean the country should also be partly coloured, this may be difficult.
 - A draggable timeline may also be difficult.